 “How did early Christians and Jews of Bible times view birthday celebrations?
 “The notion of a birthday festival was far from the ideas of the Christians of this period in general.” … “The later Hebrews looked on the celebration of birthdays as a part of idolatrous worship, a view which would be abundantly confirmed by what they saw of the common observances associated with these days.””
 Reasoning From the Scriptures p.69

 “Since the Scriptures do not reveal the birth date of the perfect man Jesus Christ, why should we give special attention to the birthdays of imperfect humans?”
 Knowledge That Leads to Everlasting Life p.126

 Whilst presented as several angles of support, it effectively is a single line of reasoning.
 Jews did not make a practice of celebrating birthdays, which is why the Bible does not promote them.
-Since Jesus was Jewish, as were early Christians, this applied to them too, though it is inconclusive that early Christians avoided birthdays as a universal stance.
+Since Jesus was Jewish, as were most early Christians, this applied to them too, though it is inconclusive that early Christians avoided birthdays as a universal stance.

 The Jewish non-practice of birthdays(1) does not make birthdays wrong, as the Bible neither specifically promotes nor condemns them.